Gruesome, gory, and oh so cute.

 Then we see a couple having sex in a tent and, of course, they have to die, because as slasher movies taught us since FRIDAY THE 13TH, Sex = Death.
 Even though the blonde’s big naked fake tits are mounted inordinately far apart, she’s a great actor.
 Although I can’t be sure until I see more tit.
 Wait, she’s screaming, running, blood-splattered boyfriend, who? huh? what was the question again?–BIG TITS.

 Then Bunnyman dejectedly wanders back home, where Joe is in the yard, stringing up a human skeleton freshly scraped of meat (which is a good way not to draw attention to yourself as a serial killer).
 We realize Bunnyman can’t speak, as Joe gives us backstory on how his throat was stabbed.
-That’s cool; kinda cute; good hook.
+(In the previous film, Bunnyman’s throat was, in fact, stabbed by a half-naked wench right at the end – but Bunnyman couldn’t speak even before that incident, using grunts to convey his emotions.)
+The hook of the mute man in the bunny suit is cool.
 Just don’t remove the costume for the entirety of the movie and writer-director Carl Lindbergh will have a cult classic on his hands…

-Aww, he went and removed his headpiece.
+Awww, like he did in the first film, Bunnyman removes his headpiece.
 That’s no fun.
-Until Bunnyman removes his head, it seems like the bunny itself is the character – there is nothing deeper needed in a gore-fest with atrocious acting like this.
+Up to this point, it seems like the bunny itself is the character – there is nothing deeper needed in a gore-fest with atrocious acting like this.
 We grow accustomed to seeing Bunnyman with his “security blanket” costume – he even eats by putting meat up under the headpiece to his mouth – but then when a captive girl pleads that she’ll do anything if he’ll let her go, he removes his headpiece to reveal his misshapen features, licking his lips to convey, uh, sex? carrots?
 LL Cool J?